hapax/hapax.github.io/assets/teaching.md

-The BCPE sand pile model shows how slopes in time and space interact, and leads to the insight that the rolling layer travels like a wave down a slope at the angle of repose.
+The BCPE sand pile model shows how slopes in time and space interact, and leads to the insight that the rolling layer travels like a wave down a standing cone at the angle of repose.
-Although I think we've succeeded in our task of taking the problem out of the scrubland, there's an even more spectacular twist to the story of sand piles I can resist mentioning.
+I think this is rather nice, and clearly outside the scrubland, but there's a spectacular twist to the story of sand piles when we consider *discrete* sand pile models.
+I won't delve into the details here, though I think they could form the basis of a nice programming project for a keen class.

-Imagine dropping sand grains at random onto a grid of points.
+Imagine dropping sand grains at random onto a discrete grid of points.
-If too many grains build up at a single point, they spill onto neighbouring sites.
+If too many grains build up at a single site, they spill onto neighbouring sites.
-If any of these neighbouring sites are full, they too can spill, and the result is that a single grain can cause an *avalanche* which redistributes some large portion of grains in the sand pile.
+If any of these neighbouring sites are full, they too can spill, with the result that a single grain can cause an *avalanche* which redistributes some large portion of grains in the sand pile.
 This is, in brief, the [Abelian sand pile](https://en.wikipedia.org/wiki/Abelian_sandpile_model) of